YoannPa/DTrsiv/README.md

 `dt_chk.R` script contains functions related to checking a R data.table content:
 * `allNA.col()` checks if any column contains exclusively NAs and returns their names if any with a warning.
+* `best.merged.dt()` looks for the best merging operation(s) between two data.tables trying a set of columns from the second one.

 ## Problems ? / I need help !
 For any questions **Not related to bugs or development** you can write me at [y.pageaud@dkfz.de](y.pageaud@dkfz.de).